How to Use Desensitization to Cure Dog Separation Anxiety

 What is Separation Anxiety in Dogs?

 Desensitization can help cure separation anxiety in dogs, but most importantly it's important to recognize true separation anxiety.
 The term is heavily overused recently and it seems that dogs are often over-diagnosed.
-Too many dog owners who claim their dog has SA, in reality have dogs that are perfectly normal or exhibit signs of other disorders.
+Too many dog owners who claim their dog has SA (separation anxiety), in reality have dogs that are perfectly normal or exhibit signs of other disorders.

 Dogs suffering from separation anxiety are in distress when they're left alone regardless of how brief or how long the owner's absence.
 The following symptoms are often tell-tale signs of separation anxiety:

 - Digging and scratching tailored mostly towards exit points such as doors and windows

 - Accidents around the house in house-trained dogs